BenjaminPlanterose/UMtools/README.md

 ## Why UMtools?
 What is the purpose of this tutorial?

 There are a large variety of R-packages available to analyze data from Illumina DNA methylation microarrays.
 In order to ease general accesibility, these tend to isolate the user from the raw data and the complex underlying analysis.
 As a result, many users deploy standard pipelines without examining the raw data or critically assessing each step.
 Unlike available alternatives, UMtools aims to focus on low-level analysis of Illumina DNA methylation microarray data.

 With this tutorial we aim to increase the technical accesibility of Illumina's DNA methylation microarrays.
-We believe that there is more potential stuck at the IDAT file that what is currently being exploited.
+We believe that there is more potential at the level of the IDAT file than what is currently being exploited.
 Particularly, the standard deviation of fluorescence across beads offers huge information for those researchers aiming to understanding the measurement error of the platform.

 ## Tested on